 - Completion of a short teacher survey in June 2019 to provide feedback on the program to JUMP Math

-For five years in a row, our National Book Fund data has showed significant student gains!
+For seven years in a row, our National Book Fund data has showed significant student gains!
 For highlights and the full report, visit our Research page.

 National Book Fund applicants are selected according to the following criteria: